MazenDerbas/L3/README.md

 ## Getting Started for End Users

 Welcome to ExpenseTracker - your personal assistant in managing expenses and budgeting.
 The application will help you add and manage expenses and budget using a user-friendly interface.
-You can use this application by visiting the following webside [Netlify App Configuration](https://app.netlify.com/sites/l2expensetracker/configuration/general)
-You can also use this application is designed in your local environment, you need to clone the repository and lunch the application using localhost ((usually http://localhost:3000 or a similar URL).)
+You can use this application by visiting the following webside [Expense Tracker app](https://l2expensetracker.netlify.app) You can also use this application is designed in your local environment, you need to clone the repository and lunch the application using localhost ((usually http://localhost:3000 or a similar URL).)

 Output exemple